Govt-ordered review calls to scrap Resource Management Act

 "The range of protections of this kind in the system is extensive, which seriously impairs the ability to respond to the environmental challenges New Zealand is facing."

-It was also too complex – something that was a result of both the RMA's own design and how it met with requirements across the Local Government Act, the Land Transport Management Act and the Building Act.
+It was also notoriously complex – something that was a result of both the RMA's own design and how it intersected with requirements across the Local Government Act, the Land Transport Management Act and the Building Act.

 "Processes are complex, litigious and costly, and frequently disproportionate to the decision being sought or the risk or impact of the proposal."

-The review noted how New Zealand had become increasingly urbanised, with a population having grown nearly 15 per cent in a decade, and 99 per cent of that growth occurring in urban areas – namely Tauranga, Auckland and Hamilton.
+The review noted how New Zealand had become increasingly urbanised, with recent population growth centred on cities like Tauranga, Auckland and Hamilton.

-While people were drawn these areas because they offered more benefits like jobs, cities were also under pressure with rising urban land prices and some of the highest housing costs relative to income in the developed world.
+Our cities were now under pressure with rising urban land prices and some of the highest housing costs relative to income in the developed world.

 "Poorly managed urban growth has also led to increasing homelessness, worsening traffic congestion, increased environmental pollution, lack of transport choice and flattening productivity growth," the review stated.